Aktion T4: Gassing

 The first gassings in Germany proper took place in January 1940 at the Brandenburg Euthanasia Centre.
 The operation was headed by Brack, who said "the needle belongs in the hand of the doctor".
 Bottled pure carbon monoxide gas was used.
 At trials, Brandt described the process as a "major advance in medical history".
 Once the efficacy of the method was confirmed, it became standard and was instituted at a number of centres in Germany under the supervision of Widmann, Becker and Christian Wirth – a Kripo officer who later played a prominent role in the Final Solution (extermination of Jews) as commandant of newly built death camps in occupied Poland.

 In addition to Brandenburg, the killing centres included Grafeneck Castle in Baden-Württemberg (10,824 dead), Schloss Hartheim near Linz in Austria (over 18,000 dead), Sonnenstein in Saxony (15,000 dead), Bernburg in Saxony-Anhalt and Hadamar in Hesse (14,494 dead).
 The same facilities were also used to kill mentally sound prisoners transferred from concentration camps in Germany, Austria and occupied parts of Poland.

 Condemned patients were transferred from their institutions to new centres in T4 Charitable Ambulance buses, called the Community Patients Transports Service.
 They were run by teams of SS men wearing white coats, to give it an air of medical care.
 To prevent the families and doctors of the patients from tracing them, the patients were often first sent to transit centres in major hospitals, where they were supposedly assessed.
 They were moved again to special treatment (Sonderbehandlung) centres.
 Families were sent letters explaining that owing to wartime regulations, it was not possible for them to visit relatives in these centres.

 Most of these patients were killed within 24 hours of arriving at the centres and their bodies cremated.
+Some bodies were dissected for medical research whilst others had their gold teeth extracted.
 For every person killed, a death certificate was prepared, giving a false but plausible cause of death.
 This was sent to the family along with an urn of ashes (random ashes, since the victims were cremated en masse).
 The preparation of thousands of falsified death certificates took up most of the working day of the doctors who operated the centres.